barumau/panlingue/eng/fraze.md

 **lole yama aple.**
 They eat apples.

-Note: Unlike English, Pandunia doesn't have separate singular and plural forms.
+Note: Unlike English, Panlingue doesn't have separate singular and plural forms.
 Therefore a word like **aple** can refer to one or more apples.

 **suala te yama kafe?**